-- All integrated circuit chips have had passivation techniques and materials applied to them. - The enclosure is strong and opaque. - Attempts to enter the module without removing the cover will cause visible damage to the module. - Ventilation holes on the side of the unit are fitted with baffles, or other obscuring material, to prevent undetected physical probing inside the enclosure.
+- All integrated circuit chips have passivation techniques and materials applied to them. - The enclosure is strong and opaque. - Attempts to enter the module without removing the cover will cause visible damage to the module.

 Access to the circuitry contained within the encryptor is restricted by the use of tamper detection and response (CSP zeroization) circuitry.
-Attempting the removal of the enclosure's cover causes the immediate zeroization of the 168-bit symmetric System Master Key, rendering all cryptographic keys and CSPs indecipherable.
+Attempting the removal of the module from the enclosure causes the immediate zeroization of the 168-bit symmetric System Master Key, rendering all cryptographic keys and CSPs indecipherable.
 This capability is operational whether or not power is applied to the module.

-Tamper-evident tape is pre-installed over the interface module face plate, providing visible evidence of any attempt to remove the interface card to obtain access to the internal components of the module.
+Tamper-evident tape is pre-installed over the module's rear panel where the screws connect the chassis to the rear panel, providing visible evidence of any attempt to remove the chassis to obtain access to the internal components of the module.

-Any attempt to remove the module cover is considered tampering; access to the cryptographically relevant components of the module requires the cover to be removed.
-Removal of the cover requires removal of the network interface card which triggers the Tamper Switch.
+Any attempts to remove the module cover are considered tampering; access to the cryptographically relevant components of the module requires the cover to be removed.
 When the module detects tampering it destroys the cryptographic keys and unprotected CSPs automatically, then returns to an uncertified state and remains in that state until it is re-certified.